 These services help First Nation communities meet basic and special needs; support employability and attachment to the workforce; and ensure that individuals and families are safe.
 First Nations that are engaged in advancing their own development are better equipped to leverage opportunities made available by their communities and actively contribute to the broader Canadian economy and society.

-INAC funds the delivery of five key social development programs in First Nation communities:
+INAC funds the delivery of four key social development programs in First Nation communities:

 - Income Assistance Program